 25. Details of Unclaimed Suspense Account

-Details pertaining to Unclaimed Suspense Account of the Company are separatelydisclosed in this Annual Report as a part of the General Shareholder Information.
+Details pertaining to Unclaimed Suspense Account of the Company areseparately provided in the Annual Report as part of the Report on Corporate Governance.

 26. Investor Education and Protection Fund ("IEPF")